City of Rocks State Park New Mexico: Ultimate Guide to Camping, Hiking, and Tips

-City of Rocks State Park is located in Faywood, New Mexico.
-We stayed at this campground a couple days and really enjoyed walking around and climbing the rocks.
+City of Rocks State Park is located in Faywood, New Mexico and provides the perfect setting for hiking, stargazing, and immersing yourself in the serene surroundings of the extraordinary destination.
+We stayed at this campground a couple days and really enjoyed walking around and climbing the gigantic rocks.
 The rocks are massive and do provide some shade although the area is still very hot in the summer.

 City of Rocks State Park cactus